ZenIDTeam/ZenID-android-sample/README.md

 ### Initialization

 The ZenID Android SDK is a collection of two modules.
-The first one is the core module for offline image processing.
-The second one is an API integration to our backend system.
+The first one (sdk-core) is the core module for offline image processing.
+The second one (sdk-api-zenid) is an API integration to our backend system.

 ```
 ZenId zenId = new ZenId.Builder()
         .applicationContext(getApplicationContext())
-        .defaultLanguage(Language.ENGLISH)
         .build();

 // Make the instance globally accessible.